Sharmaprateek01/Canadian-House-Prices-for-Top-Cities/README.md

 # Key Questions
 •	What is the average house price across all provinces?
 How do average house prices vary by province?

 •	How do house prices differ based on the number of bedrooms and bathrooms?

-•	Does population density play a role in the house prices of each province?
+Houses with a higher number of bedrooms will also have a higher number of bathrooms?

 •	Does median family income have any effect on the housing market prices?